Present Ascent

 Community Events

-Talking openly about death, dying, funerals and the options and planning associated with them can be hugely beneficial to both our home lives and communities.
+Talking openly about death, dying and funeral options and choice can be hugely beneficial to both our home lives and communities.
 It can help us to feel more prepared ahead of time and can help those navigating grief and loss to feel better supported.

 • Community Talk for Macclesfield Samaritans, April 2023